-The Termeh hotel in Yazd was awesome.
+The Termeh Hotel in Yazd was awesome.
+(Update 2020: The hotel may have been closed ).
 It was based in a traditional house and managed by women.
 We liked this one the most.
 They took such a good care of us and the always-smiling ladies could really brighten everyone’s day.

 Yazd is an often overlooked city because everybody prefers going to Shiraz, but I found Yazd to be much more charming.
 We had 3 nights in Yazd, and we barely managed to see everything, partially thanks to the fact that we were way too relaxed when we first arrived.